-The Fund invests in international equity securities, equity futures, forward currency contracts and cash and cash equivalents.
+The Fund invests in Australian equity securities, international equity securities, forward currency contracts, international warrants and cash and cash equivalents.
 The investment policy of the Fund continues to be in accordance with the provisions of the Fund's Constitution.

 The financial statements were authorised for issue by the directors on 15 September 2023.
 The directors of the Responsible Entity have the power to amend and reissue the financial statements.